 For resolutions of sex-based harassment complaints involving students or for employee reports involving dating violence, domestic violence, sexual assault, or stalking, the parties may be accompanied to any meeting or proceeding by an advisor of their choice.
 An advisor of choice is any individual who provides the complainant or respondent support, guidance, or advice and is not also a witness in the case.
-The advisor may not participate in the meetings or speak on behalf of the party except as outlined in this policy.
+The advisor is allowed to attend meetings and may conduct cross examination during a live hearing..
 LIM will not limit the choice of advisor but may remove an advisor that violates LIM's established rules of decorum.
 An advisor should be chosen whose schedule allows attendance at the scheduled dates and times because delays typically will not be allowed due to the scheduling conflicts of an advisor.
 An employee may serve as an advisor but is not required to do so even if requested.
+An advisor may be, but is not required to be, an attorney.